Chuck Rock II: Son of Chuck

-Chuck Rock II: Son of Chuck is a slapstick side-scrolling platform video game developed by Core Design and published by Virgin Interactive Entertainment in 1993 for the Amiga, CD32, Game Gear, Sega CD, Master System, and Mega Drive/Genesis.
+Chuck Rock II: Son of Chuck is a slapstick side-scrolling platform game developed by Core Design in 1993 for the Amiga, CD32, Game Gear, Sega CD, Master System, and Mega Drive/Genesis.

 The story takes up a little while after the end of the first game.
 After Chuck Rock rescued his wife, Ophelia Rock, from the T-Rex bully Gary Gritter, Chuck and Ophelia had a son, named Chuck Junior.
 Chuck senior works in a factory, where he develops great skill at carving automobiles out of stone.
 A rival manufacturer, named Brick Jagger (a pun on Rolling Stones lead vocalist Mick Jagger) becomes jealous of Chuck's abilities and kidnaps him, leaving it up to Junior to rescue his father.

 Gameplay

 The gameplay is similar to the first game, but with some minor differences since the player controls Junior, rather than Chuck.
 This is a side-scrolling platform game with occasional rock-moving puzzles thrown in.
 Unlike Chuck, Junior carries a club that gives his attacks further reach.